- State of California Home Page

 A contractor's license can be verified on CSLB's Web site, www.cslb.ca.gov, to see if it is active and in the right classification for the work to be done.
 You can also check for legal complaints, the correct business name, address and workers' compensation insurance coverage for employees.

 The Contractors State License Board operates under the umbrella of the California Department of Consumer Affairs.
-The CSLB licenses and regulates California's 300,000 contractors, and investigates more than 20,000 complaints against contractors, annually.
-In fiscal year 2011-12, CSLB helped recover nearly $36 million in ordered restitution for consumers.
+CSLB licenses and regulates almost 290,000 contractors in California, and investigates more than 20,000 complaints against contractors, annually.
+In fiscal year 2013-14, CSLB helped recover nearly $51 million in ordered restitution for consumers.